Glenn's Pens

 My 2001 Christmas was exceptionally rewarding.
 Thanks to Todd and the staff at Seattles' World Pen, then Worldlux, and sadly now closed, for helping my wife buy for me the superb Stipula Etruria 991 fountain pen for an Christmas Gift.
 The good news is that Karen was so impressed at how easy it was to order the pen and for it to arrive the next day she says if she knew shopping was this easy.

-The pen is stunning with its brown celluloid, streaked with dark and light tones of brown and mother-of-pearl highlights.
+The pen is stunning with its brown tones of celluloid, streaked with dark and light tones of brown and mother-of-pearl highlights.
 The large band at the base of the cap is sterling silver with a narrow ring of gold on each side.
 Todd was able to arrange to ship up a pen fitted with a broad, 18 kt gold nib.
-The pehn is a very smooth-writer.
+The pen is a very smooth-writer.

-The Etruria 991 is a special edition of the Etruria, a fountain pen the company first commenced production in 1991 and was made for a number of years but is no longer in production.
-The 991 was released in 2001 to commemorate the 10th Anniversary of the Etruria line.
-There were 991 pieces produced.
+The Etruria 991 is a special edition of the Etruria, a fountain pen the company first commenced production in 1991.
+The 991 was released in 2001 to commemorate the 10th Anniversary of the company.
+There were 991 pieces of this pen created.

 The pen is available in a variety of nibs, and the nib for this pen is the same as used on the Etruria, Iris or Duetto models.
 It is a smooth writer.
 Ink just flows from the pen.
 The Etruria 991 was inspired from the polychromatic art of the Etruscans.
 The soft, rounded lines are based on the typical shape of Etruscan amphora.
 The decorative work of finely tooled silver leaves made using the lost-wax casting process will bring memories of any trip to Tuscany!